-Inside the buildings prior to getting to the massive outdoor display…
+Seen inside the buildings before getting to the massive outdoor display:

-Back during the Qin Dynasty the weapons were made primarily using bronze as the building material.
-A few pieces were made of iron.
+Back during the Qin Dynasty, the weapons were made primarily using bronze as the building material.
+A few pieces consisted of iron.
 Some had a coating of chromium which made them appear to be untarnished even after thousands of years being buried underground along with the terracotta soldiers and horses of Emperor Qin’s army.

-Swords, spears, lances, crossbow type weapons and others were discovered.
+Swords, spears, lances, crossbow type weapons and others were among the items discovered.

 A primary transportation mode was the sedan chair pictured here with my mother-in-law standing next to it.
 The person being transported would have been served by people hoisting up the attached bars and pulling the chair as they maneuvered through the streets of China.

-The very fancy and ornate red empress chair would have been held aloft by many people due to its weight.
-The empress would have been taken to her wedding in this elaborately decorated transport.
+The very fancy and ornate red empress chair would have been held aloft by many people.
+The Empress would have been taken to her wedding in this elaborately decorated transport.

 Red was a color signifying good fortune.
 Back then the brides wedding dresses were also in the color red hoping that this would help bring about a good marriage.